Realty One Group

 Realty ONE Group is a Laguna Niguel, California-based real-estate brokerage and franchising company.
-As of 2022, it employed over 18,500 real estate professionals in over 400 offices across the United States and Canada.
+As of 2022, it is affiliated with over 19,500 real estate professionals in over 400 offices across the United States and Canada.

 History

-The group was founded in Las Vegas in 2005 by Kuba Jewgieniew, a former stockbroker.
+The group was founded in Las Vegas in 2005 by Kuba Jewgieniew, who was a former stockbroker.
 In 2007, the company expanded into Arizona.
 By August 2010, it had also expanded into California, and had 2,200 agents.

 In August 2011 the brokerage acquired John Hall & Associates, a Phoenix, Arizona-based real estate brokerage.

 In May 2012, the company acquired Southern California-based brokerage eVantage Home Realty.
 In August, it opened an affiliate program in order to franchise locations.

 In June 2020, the company introduced a luxury brand to promote high end properties worth over $1 million.